geo-python/site/source/lessons/L4/overview.rst

 - Explain how functions are used and their benefits
 - Create your own functions to calculate an output value based on an input value
 - Save functions to a script file for future use
+- Explain the pros and cons of using AI and LLM in creating codes

 Lesson videos
 -------------